risingmin/practice-git/MyReadme.md

 I just now heard about markdown

-Also have an understanding of git but github has me confused
+dkjfhdskjdhsjkdAlso have an understanding of git but github has me confused